Musicals |

 The AwakeningAnd always the sea - beckoning.
 For years, Edna Pontellier has tried to be a good wife and a loving mother like the other Creole matrons, to still her restlessness and her yearning for something more.
 On Grand Isle, she takes the first tentative steps towards discovering herself - as a woman, as an artist, as a person.
 The Awakening follows Edna's journey - at once joyous and painful - and the difficult choices she must make in her struggle to live an authentic life.
 Published in 1899, Kate Chopin's novella was denounced as shocking and immoral.
 Not only did Chopin create a woman who valued herself first as a person and second as a mother, but she dared to explore a woman's sexual nature with a candor that even writers of the naturalist school did not attempt.
 For The Awakening, we created a score that contrasts the dream-like quality of Edna's inner life with that of the conventional world around her.
 From the isolated splendor of Grand Isle to the glittering salons of New Orleans society, Edna pits herself against nature and society in her quest to find fulfillment.

-Far from the Madding CrowdAfter every smile is a time to weep.
+Far from the Madding CrowdThere's a time for joy and a time to weep.
 Far from the Madding Crowd charts the tempestuous journey of Bathsheba Everdene as she attempts to find her place in a society that rigidly dictates women’s roles and behaviors.
 Although she is successful in managing the farm she inherits, she finds it more difficult to control the vagaries of her heart.
 A girlish prank sets in motion events that build inexorably to tragedy and to Bathsheba’s ultimate discovery of love.
-In adapting Thomas Hardy's novel for the musical theatre, we sought to reinforce the novel's sense of timelessness by using traditional English folk songs in addition to our own material.
+In adapting Thomas Hardy's novel for the musical theatre, we quickly jettisoned many of the qualities he ascribed to Bathsheba, including her vain and frivolous nature.
+What drew us to the project was Bathsheba's independent spirit and her struggle to succeed on her own terms, a journey that we believed would resonate with modern audiences.
+We preserved some of the novel's humor through the wry observations of the chorus.
+Adding traditional English folk songs to our original material allowed us to capture the timelessness of rural life where "nothing ever changes but the seasons/nothing ever passes but the time."
+But even when he wrote Far from the Madding Crowd, technological and social innovations had begun to change Hardy's beloved "Wessex."
+The romantic complications at the heart of the musical mirror this transformation.
 The staging uses minimal props and set pieces, leaving the audience to imagine the farm and the landscape, and freeing them to concentrate on the interaction of the characters.
-The title is an ironic take on Thomas Gray's Elegy Written in a Country Churchyard with its idealized vision of simple, quietly noble country folk.
-Although we have taken some liberties with Hardy's plot, we believe the musical captures the drama - and occasional humor - that arises from the turbulent relationships of its characters.

 |

-| Home | Biography | Novels | Musicals | Appearances | Links |
+Home | Biography | Novels | Musicals | Contact Me | Links |

 Questions?
 Comments?